-7(a) Clearly Define all Outcomes, Exposures, Predictors, Potential Confounders, and Effect Modifiers.
-If Applicable, Give Diagnostic Criteria
+7 (a).
+Clearly define all outcomes, exposures, predictors, potential confounders and effect modifiers.
+If applicable, give diagnostic criteria

 ...the explanatory variable of interest was IBK status.
-Other explanatory variables included in each model as potential effect modifiers or confounders of the association between IBK and weight at ultrasonographic evaluation were birth weight, season, sex of calves after weaning (bull, heifer, or steer), ADG (weaning to yearling weight), preweaning management group, postweaning management group, year of calving, season of calving, the interaction between year and season, and age at ultrasonographic evaluation37
+Other explanatory variables included in each model as potential effect modifiers or confounders of the association between IBK and weight at ultrasonographic evaluation were birth weight, season, sex of calves after weaning (bull, heifer, or steer), ADG (weaning to yearling weight), preweaning management group, postweaning management group, year of calving, season of calving, the interaction between year and season, and age at ultrasonographic evaluation (Funk et al., 2014).